Sous Vide: What it Is, How to Do It, and 7 Recipes to Try

 - You can set it and forget it.
 It’s great for every day meals or for hosting parties where you need one less thing to worry about (like having overdone chicken).

 - It yields delicious results.
 Using the sous vide method also allows for juicier, more delicious proteins since they are being cooked in their own juices, and less clean up with splatters and a mess in the kitchen from cooking on the stovetop.

 What are the best bags to use for sous vide?

 You can sous vide in a vacuum sealed bag, a reusable silicone bag, or a jar.
-Most sous vide bags sold are plastic, but I’m partial to Stasher bags because they are both reusable and safer than plastic — I’m not the biggest fan of putting my food in plastic, especially when it’s heated.
-The process of heating plastic can leech harmful chemicals, and I just don't have an appetite for that at dinner.
-Stasher bags are BPA free and won’t leech anything unwanted into your food.
+Most sous vide bags sold are plastic, but we're partial to food grade platinum silicone Stasher bags because they are reusable, plastic-free, and BPA-free.

-Stasher bags also have the added benefit of being dishwasher safe, so they are easy to clean up once you are done cooking in them, and they're endlessly reusable, so you don't need to worry about your impact on the planet by buying single-use sous vide bags.
+Stasher bags also have the added benefit of being dishwasher safe, so they are easy to clean up once you're done cooking in them.
+Bonus: they're endlessly reusable, so you don't have to worry about single-use plastic waste from those plastic sous vide bags.